PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 This message must be the **first message** right after the header section, so that it has a fixed constant offset from the start of the file!
 :::

-This message provides an information to the log parser whether the log is parsable or not.
+This message provides information to the log parser whether the log is parsable or not.

 ```c
 struct ulog_message_flag_bits_s {